kenjdavidson/kenjdavidson.content/writing/2020-03-20---zero-to-typescript-in-undefined/index.md

 ---
-type: Post
-category: Technology
-title: Zero to TypeScript in ...
-I'll let you know when it's done.
+title: "Zero to TypeScript in ...
+I'll let you know when it's done."
-summary:
+description:
   So I've been disliking Javascript for a while now, I won't lie - but I understand necessity.
 Looks like it's time to give Typescript a go and try to make the best of it.
 Enjoy my suffering.
+date: 2020-03-20
 tags: [TypeScript, JavaScript, VSCode]
+slug: "/2020/03/20/zero-to-typescript-in-undefined"
 ---

 I know what you're thinking...